mstocco/mariostoc.co/content/traininglog/20220508-ironman2022-16weeksout.md

 Avg Respiration Rate: 26 brpm (nearly identical)

 I was slower overall today with an average moving speed of 25.8 kph versus 26.6 kph last year.

+### CALORIES
+My aero bottle filled to ~400ml with 120g maltodextrin, 120g lemonade, 100g of sugar, 3 pinches of salt.
+Roughly 1200 calories and it was thick.
+I had to heat it up to get it to dissolve.
+I had 1.5 litres of plain water in 2 bottles for chasing the sludge.

+This was consumed at a fairly consistent rate over the ride (bottles empty on the home stretch along _Interurban Road_) and apart from the syrupy texture being pretty gross, I had zero GI today.

 ---